ricardoquesada/bluepad32/docs/FAQ.md

     Answer: [Pico W][pico_w] and [ESP32-family][esp32_family]

-The Pico W and the ESP32 processors that have Bluetooth (E.g.: ESP32, ESP32-S3, ESP32-C3) are supported.
+The Pico W and ESP32 family of processors.
+But only the ones that support Bluetooth.

 For ESP32, Bluepad32 can run in: